toralf/tor-relays/README.md

 ## Quick start

-Setup a new Tor public bridge within the Hetzner cloud:
+Setup a new Tor public bridge at Hetzner cloud:

 1. clone this repo